-Battery storage allows homes and businesses to increase the amount of solar energy they can consume on site and minimise export.
+Battery storage allows homes and businesses to increase the amount of solar energy they can consume on site.
+Minimising export.
 Storage enhances the financial and environmental benefit of a solar array.

 A combination of energy savings and Feed-in Tariff payments have made solar PV a lucrative investment for both domestic and commercial customers alike for a number of years.